Wellbeing Days Explained: How to Boost Employee Wellness and Prevent Burnout

 What are employee wellbeing days?

-When employees push themselves too hard at work, they might be doing it with the notion that they are completing more tasks for the company's benefit.
+When employees push themselves too hard at work, they might be doing it with the notion of completing more tasks for the company's benefit.
 However, overworked employees are detrimental to the company, as they'll be more likely to submit either rushed or mediocre work.
+Wellness days are designated time off that employees can use to recharge themselves, putting them in the right headspace for their jobs.

 Over two-thirds of professionals in a recent survey reported that they had "quiet quit" a job where they felt overwhelmed.
 When staff over-exert themselves, it can cause them to feel burned out — a combination of physical, mental, and emotional exhaustion that wellbeing leave could have helped to prevent.
 Of course, this is why the concept of wellbeing days has been introduced — it gives employees the chance to proactively take care of their mental health.

 Put simply, wellbeing days are designated time off that employees can use to recharge themselves, putting them in the right headspace for their jobs.
 Employers and managers must trust that their team is taking care of themselves during this period, whether it means lounging at home all day or going to the city.
 After all, wellbeing means different things to different people.